If you're new to sports betting, or just new to odds comparison, you've come to the right place!

 Teams are sorted from the most favored at the top (by average odds from all sportsbooks) to least at the bottom.

-The column on the far right shows the implied percentage chance of the team winning, based on their average odds.
+The column on the far right shows the average decimal odds for each outcome.

 Any odds highlighted in bright yellow are the best odds for that team.
 In this case, FanDuel Sportsbook has the best odds for the Philadelphia Eagles at +129.

 Any odds shaded paler yellow indicate that those odds are above the average of all sportsbooks.
-As far as the Cowboys go, you can see that BetMGM, Bet365 and Hard Rock all have above-average odds (in this case, the average odds across the board are +122).
+As far as the Cowboys go, you can see that BetMGM, Bet365, and Hard Rock all have above-average odds (the average odds across the board are +122).

 The basics for games are exactly the same, with a couple of added features.